Relief Cardiovascular

 Post in 2010

-Capricor Therapeutics is a clinical-stage biotechnology company headquartered in Beverly Hills, California, specializing in the discovery, development, and commercialization of biological therapies for the treatment of diseases, particularly Duchenne muscular dystrophy (DMD) and other rare disorders.
-The company's lead product candidate, CAP-1002, is an allogeneic cell therapy currently in phase II clinical trials aimed at treating late-stage DMD.
-Additionally, Capricor has explored CAP-1002 for other cardiac conditions, including heart failure and post-myocardial infarction complications.
-The company is also developing CAP-2003, which is in pre-clinical development for inflammatory conditions, alongside other innovative therapeutic approaches, including exosome-based treatments and vaccines.
-Founded in 2005, Capricor Therapeutics is committed to addressing unmet medical needs through its advanced therapeutic programs.
+Capricor Therapeutics is a clinical-stage biotechnology company dedicated to the discovery, development, and commercialization of biological therapies for various diseases, particularly focusing on Duchenne muscular dystrophy (DMD) and other rare disorders.
+The company is advancing its lead product candidate, CAP-1002, an allogeneic cell therapy currently undergoing phase II clinical trials for late-stage DMD.
+Additionally, CAP-1002 has been explored in trials for other cardiac conditions, including heart failure and post-myocardial infarction complications.
+Capricor is also developing CAP-2003, which is in pre-clinical stages for treating inflammatory conditions.
+Founded in 2005, the company is headquartered in Beverly Hills, California.

 CellAegis Devices